boostorg/redis/README.md

 * The cancellation will be ignored if the request has already been written to the socket.
-* NOTE: It is usually a better idea to have a healthy checker than adding per request timeout, see subscriber.cpp for an example.
+* NOTE: It is usually a better idea to have a healthy checker than adding per request timeout, see cpp20_subscriber.cpp for an example.

 ```cpp
 co_await (conn.async_run(...) || time.async_wait(...))